sammy030609/COMP_390_Work/Git Tutorial.md

 Step 1 - Making a New Repository
 -------
+A Repository in GitHub is a place where you can store files for Projects that you create with all the changes you have worked on on those files.
+The repository lets you collaborate with others to make changes or comment on aspects of the project.
+Creating a repository will be the first step in this tutorial to start saving files for your project.

 Open up your internet browser and go to the [GitHub](https://github.com/) website.
 Create an account if you don't have one already.
 Once you have an account, click the **(+)** button next to your profile pic in the right corner and click **New Repository**.
 After doing so, fill in the new Repository name and description of your new project. ![New Repository Screen](https://git-scm.com/book/en/v2/images/newrepoform.png)

 Step 2 - Open Command Line App
 -----------
-After you have created a new repository, open up Terminal or cmd on your computer.
+After you have created a new repository, open up Terminal (Mac) or cmd (Windows) on your computer.
 You want to navigate to the directory in your computer that has your project in it.
+This can be a folder that is stored on your computer and you have to navigate to it through Command Line.
 The command to navigate to the directory is:

 Windows:
 `cd/directory_name_where_project_is`